datacarpentry/semester-biology/materials/course-intro.md

 * Will publish modules as soon as the material is ready to be worked on
 * First thing Monday at the latest, but hopefully much earlier
 * Handle assignment submission, grading, and announcements through Canvas

+### Inclusive and Accessible Course

+* Learning computing is hard
+* Learning computing in a classroom that doesn't provide a supportive environment is awful
+* It's really important to me that this course provide a positive, inclusive, accessible, learning environment for everyone
+* If that is not the experience you are having for any reason, just let me know and I'll actively work to correct it.

 ### First day demo